Teenage Jesus & The Jerks

 Audition showcase

-Ad: Microfilm image from the Village Voice 27-Jun-77, courtesy of Jonathan Luftig.
+Ad: Microfilm image of advert from the Village Voice 27-Jun-77, courtesy of Jonathan Luftig.

 Note: Their first concert.
 Auditioning at CBGB.
 Their second time @ CBGB would only be 3 months later, after they had done several shows at Max's.